-Questions can be the heart and mind engine that lead us to truth.
+Questions can be the heart and mind engine that leads us to the truth.
 With that in mind, here are questions in Ephesians 6 that may break you into new Truth.

-What does children obeying and honoring parents teach us about submission to one another?
+What do children obeying and honoring parents teach us about submission to one another?

-Set aside moral implications of slavery: What does slaves obeying and honoring masters teach us about submission to one another?
+Set aside moral implications of slavery: What do slaves obeying and honoring masters teach us about submission to one another?